aknoesen/q2lms/docs/USERGUIDE.md

 > **📋 New Feature**: The instructor-optimized interface shows all questions by default, eliminating the need to navigate through pagination to see your complete question bank.

-### Workflow 3: Editing and Refining Questions (Phase 14 Enhanced)
+### Workflow 3: Editing and Refining Questions

 **Purpose**: Modify existing questions with advanced editing features

 **Steps**:
 1. Access your chosen **Operation Mode** (Select or Delete)
 2. Browse complete question set with **"Show All" default view**
-3. Use the main-area category selection interface to focus on specific content areas
+3. Use main-area category selection interface to focus on specific content areas
 4. Select questions for editing with inline preview capabilities
 5. Modify question text, answers, or metadata with live LaTeX rendering
 6. Apply bulk edits using efficient bulk control tools